xylib/vae-for-spectroscopic-survey/README.md

-# vae-for-spectroscopic-survey

-Investigation of stellar magnetic activity using VAE]{Investigation of stellar magnetic activity using variational autoencoder based on low-resolution spectroscopic survey
+# Investigation of stellar magnetic activity using VAE
 The demo code and 1000 spectra.

 Requirements: